Bergedel (Potato Cutlets)

 This lighter, dialysis-friendly take on bergedel — the classic potato patty — is perfect as a side dish in a balanced meal.
 By soaking and parboiling the potatoes, the potassium content is reduced significantly, making it safer for individuals on peritoneal dialysis (CAPD).
 The patties are air-fried instead of deep-fried, lowering fat and sodium levels without sacrificing flavor.
 Serve one patty alongside lean protein and fresh low-potassium vegetables like cucumber and cabbage for a satisfying, kidney-friendly meal.

-- 500 gm peeled potato diced
+- 500 gm peeled potato (diced)

 - 1 egg white